m-kwiedor/aws-organizations-stacksets/README.md

-# Role Policy CI/CD Pipeline in Organizations
+# StakckSets CI/CD Pipeline in Organizations

 ## What problem does this artefact solve